Optimal design of experiments to identify latent behavioral types: Discussion

 Ultimately, we ran five experiments in an attempt to distinguish between competing models of behavior.
 We began our optimal design procedure with three competing models; after we collected data, we found that one model was well-equipped to explain data from several experiments, but it was \textit{not} the most likely model across every experiment we ran.
 For this reason, we chose to introduce a \textit{fourth} model in our model comparison---a simple reinforcement learning model.
 Model 4 ended up being the model that was best able to explain the observed data across each of the five experiments.
-This finding is key, and it demonstrates the potential benefits of an optimal design procedure like the one described here; researchers are able to quickly introduce new competing models that can be anything from subtle tweaks to an existing model to an entirely new model.
-All that is needed is to add the new model to the model comparison procedure, find the experimental design that is expected to be most informative, and collect a new batch of data to test the models.
-Given that it is unlikely researchers will discover one \textit{best} model for describing human behavior, there is a constant drive towards improving upon existing models, exploring for novel ones, and actively comparing them throughout the scientific process.
+This finding is key, and it demonstrates the potential benefits of an optimal design procedure like the one described here.
+It enables researchers to quickly introduce new competing models that can range from subtle tweaks to an existing model through to an entirely new model.
+All that is needed is to add the new model to the model comparison procedure, find the experimental design that is expected to be most informative, and evaluate it on existing data or collect a new batch of data to test the models (if the optimal experiment is different from data already collected).
+Given that it is unlikely that researchers will discover one \textit{best} model for describing human behavior, there is a constant drive towards improving upon existing models, exploring for novel ones, and actively comparing them via the scientific process.
 Our fourth model outperforms the initial three that were tested, illustrating this point.
+This also contributes to the growing body of work suggesting that reinforcement learning is good at describing human behavior \cite{feltovich2000reinforcement, gale1995learning, sarin2001predicting, fershtman2012dynamic} by adding experimental results for repeated imperfect information games.